carolinep316/GA_FinalProject/README.md

 # GA_FinalProject

-I work in single cell RNA sequencing, specifically using the 10X Single Cell product (10X is the name of the company that made the reagent kits we use).
+I work in single-cell RNA sequencing.
+In short: individual cells are isolated, DNA libraries are constructed from each cell, and the DNA code is read on a sequencer.
+Sophisticated pipelines help us deconvolute the raw DNA code into gene counts within each cell.

 For my final project I will be using a dataset that I have used at work.

-Recently we have run a validation experiment for one of our new single cell products, and I followed a Python tutorial to analyze the data.
-The workflow uses clustering to groups cell types together, allowing us to identify what is what.
-For my project I will walk you through this tutorial; as a next step, I will take data from a different experiment and run it through similar clustering to see how this particular cell type compares to others.
+Recently we ran a validation experiment and I followed a Python tutorial to analyze the data.
+The workflow uses clustering to groups similar cells together (based on their genetic code), thereby allowing us to identify and classify different cell types within a sample.
+For Part I of my project I will walk you through this tutorial.
+For Part II I use new data from a different experiment and run it through Part I's clustering to compare this new cell type to our previously classified ones.